 In Section 4 the available data related to flooding is summarised and appraised and outlines the sources of flooding to be considered, based on the review of available data.
-This section also considers the any flood management assets that are in place or planned.
-Section 5 summarises the key sources of flooding.
+This section also considers the flood management assets that are in place, including the various flood relief scheme which have been constructed, or are underway.
+Section 0 summarises the key sources of flooding.